sushkbura/Sush_MLE_MiniProject_Churn_Prediction_AWS/data_wrangler_partial_execution/README.md

 - Subscription score
 - Digital engagement indicators
 - Purchase intensity

-- One-hot encoding of categorical variables
+Categorical variables (`favday`, `city`) were intentionally retained as string columns at this stage.
+Encoding of categorical variables was deferred to the model training phase, as encoding strategy depends on the chosen algorithm.

 These same features were recreated using pandas for downstream model training.